kubernetes/kubernetes/examples/cassandra/README.md

-## Cloud Native Deployments of Cassandra using Kubernetes
+## Cloud Native Deployments of Cassandra using LMKTFY

-The following document describes the development of a _cloud native_ [Cassandra](http://cassandra.apache.org/) deployment on Kubernetes.
+The following document describes the development of a _cloud native_ [Cassandra](http://cassandra.apache.org/) deployment on LMKTFY.
 When we say _cloud native_ we mean an application which understands that it is running within a cluster manager, and uses this cluster management infrastructure to help implement the application.
 In particular, in this instance, a custom Cassandra ```SeedProvider``` is used to enable Cassandra to dynamically discover new Cassandra nodes as they join the cluster.

-This document also attempts to describe the core components of Kubernetes, _Pods_, _Services_ and _Replication Controllers_.
+This document also attempts to describe the core components of LMKTFY, _Pods_, _Services_ and _Replication Controllers_.

 ### Prerequisites
-This example assumes that you have a Kubernetes cluster installed and running, and that you have installed the ```kubectl``` command line tool somewhere in your path.
-Please see the [getting started](https://github.com/GoogleCloudPlatform/kubernetes/tree/master/docs/getting-started-guides) for installation instructions for your platform.
+This example assumes that you have a LMKTFY cluster installed and running, and that you have installed the ```lmktfyctl``` command line tool somewhere in your path.
+Please see the [getting started](https://github.com/GoogleCloudPlatform/lmktfy/tree/master/docs/getting-started-guides) for installation instructions for your platform.

 ### A note for the impatient
 This is a somewhat long tutorial.
 If you want to jump straight to the "do it now" commands, please see the [tl; dr](#tl-dr) at the end.

 ### Simple Single Pod Cassandra Node
-In Kubernetes, the atomic unit of an application is a [_Pod_](https://github.com/GoogleCloudPlatform/kubernetes/blob/master/docs/pods.md).
+In LMKTFY, the atomic unit of an application is a [_Pod_](https://github.com/GoogleCloudPlatform/lmktfy/blob/master/docs/pods.md).
 A Pod is one or more containers that _must_ be scheduled onto the same host.
 All containers in a pod share a network namespace, and may optionally share mounted volumes.
 In this simple case, we define a single container running Cassandra for our pod:

 ```yaml
 id: cassandra